Strategic Plan for The Oceanography Society

 Action 3.3

-Establish a TOS committee consisting of members from industry, NGOs, and agency sectors.
+The TOS Council will establish a TOS committee consisting of members from industry, NGOs, and agency sectors.
 This committee will provide guidance and recommendations to the TOS Council on issues related to Goal 3.
 Committee responsibilities will be to:

 - Work with the TOS Council to evaluate how best to include the voice of industry, NGOs, and agency sectors in Council decisions, such as adding additional councilor positions to represent their communities